milvus-io/pymilvus/doc/source/res/query.md

 The dsl clause abide by the follow rules:

-  * vector query cannot belong must and must_not.
+  * vector query cannot belong should and must_not.
 The follow clauses are not permitted:

 ```json
    # This is an invalid clause because `vector` is under `should`